cnlewis/CAPE_stone/index.md

 </table>
 After seeing the results we determined that 15 was the best number of topics.

-<h4>We prepared the files to generate LDA and MFN models on the descriptions obtained from the sample with the Google Books API</h4>
+<h4>We prepared the files to generate LDA and NMF models on the descriptions obtained from the sample with the Google Books API</h4>
 <ul>
 <li>We prepared work files to generate the LDA and NMF models:</li>
 <ul>